“This post may contain affiliate links. Please read my disclosure for more info.

 One of your local stores may be cheaper for things like coffee or paper products, but more expensive for other things.

-In our local store, cereal has finally topped $5 for a decent sized box.
+In our local store, cereal has topped $5 for a decent sized box.
 Or for $3.50 you can buy the box that’ll be gone in two days.
 But a mile down the road at Target, Walmart or Aldi I can get the huge box for $3.

 It’s these few things, week after week that add hundreds more dollars for the year.